retreaver/core-api-docs/source/index.html.md

  }]
 ```

-Provides a complete list of companies accessible via your account.
+Provides a complete list of Companies accessible via your Account.

 ### HTTP Request